South Community

 You will be cared for and supported by the SCBP team of family doctors, midwives, nurses and doulas.
 Approximately six weeks after your baby is born, you will be discharged back to your family physician.
 If you do not have a family physician, we will help you find one to care for you and your baby after you leave SCBP.

 The family doctors and midwives at the SCBP all share the same philosophy of care and strive to keep birth normal.
 We work hard to provide you with a seamless transition from one on-call care provider to the next.
-The SCBP is the first program in Canada in which midwives and family doctors work collaboratively and fully share the care of women and their families.
+The SCBP is the first program in Canada in which midwives and family doctors work collaboratively and fully share the care of people and their families.

 You will receive your care from both doctors and midwives throughout your pregnancy, during your labour and birth, and after your baby arrives.
 When you go into labour, either a doctor or midwife will be on-call and will be present throughout your labour and when your baby is born.
 We rotate our call and one of us is available to address any concerns you might have during pregnancy as well as attend you in labour and when you give birth.
 We are on call 24 hours a day, 7 days a week, 365 days of the year.